personalrobotics/ada_feeding/ada_feeding_perception/README.md

 - `offline.point_ys` (list of ints, required): The y-coordinates of the seed points.
 Must be the same length as `offline.images`.

 ## Food on Fork
+The Food on Fork node gets launched automatically when the Ada Feeding perception is launched.
+As such, after launching the perception nodes, one can perform `ros2 topic echo /food_on_fork` to be able to listen to the confidence being published onto the topic.
+Note that 0.0 indicates `no_food` and 1.0 indicates `food` on the fork.
+Additionally, the web application has a toggle button that can get triggered on or off to be able to listen to the
+`/food_on_fork` topic.
+More documentation for the webapp can be found on its repository.

-There are two models that can be used to determine Food on Fork.
+There are a couple models that can be used to determine Food on Fork.
 They are as follows:
+> Note that "frustum" is a 3D space around the fork

 - Logistic Regression
   - This model uses a single feature (number of pixels within the specified frustum).
 Based on that, it outputs a confidence on whether or not there is a presence of food on fork.
-- Categorical Naive Bayes (Currently, Food On Fork node uses this model!)
+- Categorical Naive Bayes
+  - Within the Categorical Naive Bayes model, there are two ones, namely `categorical_naive_bayes_depth_8-30-23` (model A) and `categorical_naive_bayes_aligned_depth_10-17-23` (model B).
-  - This model uses depth images that are already cropped to a specified frustum.
+    - Model A uses raw depth images that are already cropped to a specified frustum.
 And, it treats each "voxel" in the depth image as a feature by itself.
 So, in essence there are over 10K features on which the Categorical NB is trained on.
+    - On the otherhand, Model B uses algined_depth images that are also cropped to a specified frustum (Currently, Food On Fork node uses this model!).
+The benefit of using this model over others are because:
+      - Using/listening to raw depth images causes issues listening to some of the other topics, which other features (such as Face Detection) are reliant on.
+      - Logistic Regression only considered the number of voxels within the frustum, which was eliminating information that we can use from being aware of the location of each of those voxels (in other words, considering each of the voxel as a feature by itself, as opposed to just one feature as the count).

 ### Training Food on Fork Logisitic Regression model
 - Navigate to `food_on_fork_logistic_reg_training.py` within `/ada_feeding_perception` package.